Note: This page was updated on June 17, 2019.

 Conditional admission may be offered to an applicant who demonstrates that they are substantially ready to undertake a program but who has not completed all admission requirements as stated above at the time of application.
 An offer of conditional admission will specify the remaining requirements to be met and a limited time period within which the requirements must be met.
 Normally, the requirements must be fulfilled either prior to registering in the program, or within the first semester of registration.
 In either case below, applicants with a GPA of less than 2.75 will not be considered for conditional admission.

 Exceptions to the minimum requirements as stated above are rare.
-Some programs may occasionally allow for competency based admissions when an applicant does not meet the requirements as above, and does not qualify for conditional admission.
-The requirements for a competency based exceptional admission include evidentiary demonstration of academic competency equivalent to a bachelor’s degree and at a proficiency equivalent to a GPA of 3.00.
+Some programs may occasionally allow for competency-based admissions when an applicant does not meet the requirements as above, and does not qualify for conditional admission.
+The requirements for a competency-based exceptional admission include evidentiary demonstration of academic competency equivalent to a bachelor’s degree.

 Students must satisfy any further requirements set by the Graduate Program Committee, over and above the requirements listed above.